 - I want to decide on an issue

 - I want to give feedback and evaluate

 The first and foremost criteria for the tools selected for this guide is that they are adding real value to democratic processes.

 The initial selection of tools was based on recommendations from the international community of ninety experts gathered at the Inteligencia Colectiva Para La Democracia 2016.
-From the 18 tools most favoured by the community, the Digidem Guide Working Group has selected 6 tools in line with the following criteria:
+From the 18 tools most favoured by the community, the Democat Working Group has selected 6 tools in line with the following criteria:

 Easy to set up for facilitators; intuitive and user friendly for participants.

 Well tested by diverse communities around the world and with comprehensive documentation.

 Open Source software that can be built on and adapted for the public good.